 AES submitted to the City of Redondo Beach and the Coastal Commission by June 30, 2020, a response to information requests in the NOV related to the vault pumping system.

 According to information provided by the Coastal Commission, AES’ coastal development permit application submitted by June 30, 2020, provided alternatives to dewatering the former tank basin.
 The City of Redondo Beach, which administers a Local Coastal Program, is in the process of reviewing the alternatives submitted.

+As of August 2021, the Coastal Commission indicated to State Water Board staff that it is not aware of any unpermitted dewatering events occurring in the past year.
+The Coastal Commission also acknowledged that it still considers the facility to contain jurisdictional wetlands, and that continued operation of Redondo Beach will not impact those wetlands.
+However, a compliance date extension would delay land-use changes of the facility’s site, such as a restoration of the site to open space and wetlands.
+The City of Redondo Beach, which administers a Local Coastal Program applicable to Redondo Beach, indicated in its July 16, 2021 comment letter to the State Water Board that AES’ most recent Coastal Development Permit application was not deemed complete until October 2020, and that the proceeding is still in progress.

+If the OTC compliance date extension is granted, neither AES, nor the current owner of the facility’s property, are absolved from complying with existing state and local permits, laws, and regulations.
+Additionally, any litigation pertaining to the wetlands on Redondo Beach’s property by any parties will proceed in an action separate from the amendment.
+This issue is outside the purview of the State Water Board’s authority under CWA section 316(b).
+Further, the OTC Policy does not prevent the Coastal Commission or the City of Redondo Beach from administering the Coastal Act and associated Local Coastal Program pursuant to their authority.
+All related happenings are under the jurisdiction of the Coastal Commission and City of Redondo Beach and outside the scope of the amendment.

 This amendment does not impede the State Water Board or the Coastal Commission from acting according to their individual responsibilities and legal requirements.
 The Coastal Commission will continue its role in ensuring that the facility is operated in compliance with all applicable laws and regulations.